-10 Things to do on Sumba Island, Indonesia
+10 Things to do in Sumba Island, Indonesia

-Intrigued, I ran a google search which yielded very little useful information (bar for a recent top model photoshoot, more of this later).
-Sumba island was becoming more and more interesting as I started looking at ways of getting there and traveling around an island which sounded so raw and undeveloped, and yet was a mere 1 hour’s flight away from Bali.
+Intrigued, I ran a Google search which yielded very little useful information (bar for a recent top model photoshoot, more of this later).
+Sumba was becoming more and more interesting as I started looking up ways of getting to and traveling around an island which sounded so raw and undeveloped.
+Yet when I looked for flights to Sumba island, I realised that it was merely one hour’s flight away from Bali, yet sounded incredibly different.

 Sumba island lies in Eastern Nusa Tenggara.
 Unlike many of the more popular islands in Indonesia, it is not green and lush, but dry, dusty, arid and sparsely populated with very little tourism infrastructure.